-We face risks and uncertainties relating to the recent FDA warning letters and OIG subpoena.
+We face risks and uncertainties relating to FDA warning letters and an OIG subpoena.

 In January 2013, we received two warning letters from the Food and Drug Administration ("FDA") related to our procedures to ensure compliance with regulatory requirements.
 The concerns included (i) procedures for implementing corrective and preventative action; (ii) procedures for receiving, reviewing and evaluating complaints; (iii) procedures related to changes to a specification, method, process or procedure; (iv) procedures to ensure that purchased or otherwise received products or services conform to specified requirements; (v) procedures to control documents; (vi) procedures to identify training needs and to ensure all personnel are trained to adequately perform assigned responsibilities; (vii) procedures related to medical device reporting; (viii) procedures to control product that does not conform to specified requirements; (ix) procedures for finished device acceptance; and (x) marketing materials related to our Elutia wound drain.
-The company has responded to the warning letters and is committed to actively working with the FDA to address their concerns.
+We have responded to the warning letters and we are committed to actively working with the FDA to address their concerns.
 On April 17, 2013, we received two letters from FDA in which the agency stated that it was in receipt of our response letters and found that the corrective actions in those letters appeared to be adequate.
-The letters stated that the corrections will be further evaluated in conjunction with our operations during the next inspection of our facility.
-The letters also acknowledged that we are continuing to work on additional corrective actions and that all additional corrective actions will be evaluated during the next inspection of our facility.
-Although we are committed to working with the FDA to address their concerns, there can be no assurance that the FDA will be satisfied with our corrective actions or that the FDA will not have any additional concerns.
+The letters stated that the corrections will be further evaluated in conjunction with our operations during the next inspection of our facilities.
+FDA conducted an inspection of our facilities in July 2013, at the conclusion of which FDA issued two Form FDA 483s with one inspectional observation regarding our procedures for product handling and two inspectional observations related to aseptic techniques.
+We are committed to working with the FDA to address their concerns; however, there can be no assurance that the FDA will be satisfied with our corrective actions or that the FDA will not have additional concerns.

 In February 2013, we received a subpoena from the Office of the Inspector General of the U.S. Department of Health and Human Services ("OIG") seeking documents in connection with an investigation into possible false or otherwise improper claims submitted to Medicare.
-The subpoena requests documents related to physician referral programs operated by the Company, which we believe refers to the Company's prior practice of compensating physicians for performing certain educational and promotional services on behalf of the Company.
+The subpoena requested documents related to physician referral programs operated by the Company, which we believe refers to the Company's prior practice of compensating physicians for performing certain educational and promotional services on behalf of the Company.
 This program was discontinued in 2010.
-We are in the process of responding to the OIG subpoena and the investigation is ongoing.
+We provided an initial response to the OIG subpoena and have not received any further correspondence or requests from the OIG.
 The extent and nature of information requested in the OIG subpoena could divert management's attention from business demands and subject us to significant legal expenses.